felipenmartins/Robotics-Simulation-Labs/README.md

 - [Lab 7](/Lab7/README.md) - Hardware-in-the-Loop Simulation
 - [BONUS](/SoccerSim/ReadMe.md) - Robot Soccer Challenge

+## Simple Robot Simulator
+If you are looking for a simpler simulator, try [SimRobSim](https://github.com/felipenmartins/SimRobSim), which is a simple robot simulator built using Pygame.
+It is still under development, but the working version already simulates a differential-drive robot that uses Dijkstra's algorithm to define waypoints, and implements a path-following algorithm using PID.

 ## Reference
+If you make use of the content in this page, please cite [[1]](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44):

 [1] Lima, José, Felipe N. Martins, and Paulo Costa.
 "Teaching Practical Robotics During the COVID-19 Pandemic: A Case Study on Regular and Hardware-in-the-Loop Simulations."
 Iberian Robotics Conference.
 Cham: Springer International Publishing, 2022.
 Available at: [https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44)

 ## License